Mirages are images caused by atmospheric refraction.

 Let’s break that information down:

-Lenses work thanks to refraction in glass.
+- Lenses work thanks to refraction in glass.
 Glasses, microscopes, binoculars and cameras all use refraction.
-The shape and thickness of the lens is how we can control the amount of refraction and therefore the enlargement of the image..

 Refraction in air